 Chansard’s drawings also echo this message.
-The small, white, floating pieces of what looks like ice, on the front-cover artwork and on the inner sleeve, are ice glaciers, which have been cut off from the land, as the earth’s temperature rises, and travel in the sea where they melt away.
+The small, white, floating pieces of what looks like ice, on the front-cover artwork and on the inner sleeve, are ice glaciers that have been cut off from the land, as the earth’s temperature rises, and travel in the sea, where they melt away.
 The ghost-looking and snow-covered mountains in front of the large moon on the front-cover have started to melt, too.

 So, are Delacave actually environmentalists?
-And if they are, do they address the impact of human activity on the environment using clichéd claims about buying a reusable coffee cup and recycling waste, and pictures of cute birds and animals in danger of extinction, or do they use pictures from The Ugly Animal Preservation Society and their own individual agency and independent thinking, like members of leaderless grassroots environmental movements, away from mainstream politics (or no politics at all), taking spontaneous action locally and at community level?
+And if they are, do they address the impact of human activity on the environment employing clichéd claims about buying a reusable coffee cup and recycling waste, using pictures of cute birds and animals in danger of extinction, or do they use pictures from The Ugly Animal Preservation Society and their own individual agency, like members of leaderless grassroots environmental movements, away from mainstream politics (or no politics at all), to influence spontaneous action locally and at community level?

 Read more…